-- 1. Controversy over a correct date for Easter - 2.
-The arrival of Anno Mundi 6000 - 3.
-The Great Year doctrine - 4.
-Astrological and planetary allegories in the Gospels - 5.
-End-time prediction of the Revelation of John of Patmos - 6.
-The change of the equinoctial constellations - 7.
-The rate of the precession of the equinoxes - 8.
-Argument and result - 9 Conclusion
+- 1. Controversy over a correct date for Easter

+- 2. The arrival of Anno Mundi 6000

+- 3. The Great Year doctrine

+- 4. Astrological allegories in the Gospels

+- 5. End-time prediction of the Revelation

+- 6. The change of the equinoctial constellations

+- 7. The rate of the precession of the equinoxes

+- 8. Argument and Result